rkiuchir/JPNHypoMap_2D/README.md

 Simple statistic map

 ### 2. Interactive 2-D map with sliders
-Interactive plots with sliders
+Interactive plots with sliders.
 We can select the parameter range (e.g. Date, Depth, Magnitude, Plot size, Plot transparency...) with each slider.
-I would recommend to change the transparency to detect clustered seismicity.

 > Note that this interactive map works only inside of the jupyter notebook.